[Norsk]

 This is a comparison of Ramon 2.2 and RM-70 in the living room:

+Three weeks of data have given a mean of 93 Bq/m² for Ramon 2.2 and 20.23 clicks per minute for RM-70 excluding gamma radiation, which averaged 17,18 clicks per minute.
 I've moved Ramon 2.2 to the storeroom in the basement, where I expect the highest radon levels.
 In order to calibrate RM-70 I need to expose the sensors to different radon levels.
 Both RM-70 and Ramon reported significally higher levels of radiation in the storeroom.
 Ramon's first reports were around 200 Bq/m³.
+The gamma radiation measured in the attic seems to be stable and remains the same every day, except for the two past days, which were rainy and had a 5% increase in radiation. |

 The graph below shows the alpha radation in two different rooms over a period of 23 days.
 Even though the sensors are located in two different floors, the levels are changing roughly the same way.